… by Uri Avnery, … Gush Shalom

 In the end, we shall be where we were before.
 There can be no real solution for Gaza without a real solution for Palestine.
 The blockade must end, with serious security concerns of both sides properly addressed.
 The Gaza Strip and the West Bank (with East Jerusalem) must be reunited.
 The four “safe passages” between the two territories, promised in the Oslo agreement, must at last be opened.

 There must be Palestinian elections, long overdue, for the presidency and the parliament, with a new government accepted by all Palestinian factions and recognized by the world community, including Israel and the USA.
 Serious peace negotiations, based on the two-state solution, must start and be concluded within a reasonable time.

 Hamas must formally undertake to accept the peace agreement reached by these negotiations.
 Israel’s legitimate security concerns must be addressed.
 The Gaza port must be opened and enable the Strip and the entire State of Palestine to import and export goods.

 There is no sense in trying to “solve” one of these problems separately.
 They must be solved together.
 They can be solved together.
 Unless we want to go around and around, from one “round” to the next, without hope and redemption.
 “We” – Israelis and Palestinians, locked for ever in an embrace of war.
 Or do what Samson did: commit suicide.

-Posted by Jim W. Dean on 2:20 pm, With 0 Reads, Filed under Israel, Palestine.
+Posted by Jim W. Dean, Managing Editor on August 16, 2014, With 2902 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.